Understanding The Dunning-Kruger Effect: Overestimating Incompetence

 Rationale for Understanding the Dunning-Kruger Effect

-• Poor decision-making due to overconfidence
+• Poor decision-making due to overconfidence.

-• Unwillingness to collaborate or accept feedback
+• Unwillingness to collaborate or accept feedback.

-• Failure to recognize skills gaps and pursue development opportunities
+• Failure to recognize skills gaps and pursue development opportunities.

-• Friction with coworkers who are more skilled
+• Friction with more skilled coworkers.

 Theory Behind the Dunning-Kruger Effect